Do Hedgehogs Need Baths? And, How to Do It?

 The frequency of baths depends on how prone to getting dirty your hedgehog is.

-Hedgehogs become most dirty by stepping in their droppings, so to avoid extra baths, make sure to clean his cage regularly and spot clean when you notice spots needing to be cleaned.
+Hedgehogs become most dirty by stepping in their droppings, so to avoid extra baths, clean their cage regularly, around once a week or less if required.

 What supplies do I need for a hedgehog bath?

-- Only warm water.
-Some vets and breeders recommend using only water to clean your hedgehog, however if you want a really clean hedgehog, there are several safe soap options:
+Some vets and breeders recommend using only water to wash your hedgehog; however, if you want a deep process, there are several safe soap options.

-- Tear-free baby shampoo.
 Hedgehog skin is prone to dryness and is sensitive like a baby’s skin.
-Tear-free baby shampoo makes a great choice for hedgehogs since it’s made with sensitivity in mind.
+Tear-free baby shampoo makes an excellent choice for hedgehogs since it’s made with sensitivity in mind.

 Where should I bathe my pet hedgehog?